 - Westgate Shopping Centre Undercover shopping mall with big name stores as well as smaller concerns.
 Something for everyone.
 Nearest stop: Westgate Shopping Centre.

 - William Morris' Original Workshop The Morris Motor Company was started here in 1910 when bicycle manufacturer William turned his attention to cars.
 Nearest stop: St. Cross Road.

 - Worcester College Founded in the 1700s but a site of learning since the 13th century.
 Some of the oldest residential buildings in Oxford.
 Nearest stop: Randolph Hotel.

 Our city tour lasts approximately 1 hour and departs every 10/15 minutes in the summer and every 20/30 minutes in the winter, see our timetables (please be aware of potential traffic delays around the route after 4:30PM.)

 Buy your tickets online or just pay the driver / sales staff on the day.
-Tickets are valid for 24 or 48 hours on both Guide Friday GREEN and City Sightseeing RED buses and you can get on and off at any of the 19 stops on the tour – keep a hold of your ticket for reboarding!
+Tickets are valid for 24 or 48 hours on our red or green buses and you can get on and off at any of the 19 stops on the tour – keep a hold of your ticket for reboarding!
 Ticket price includes – The City & University Tour, The Live Guided Tour (and FREE optional walking tour- for further details see below), Meadows & Bridges Tour.

 Deals, Offers & Extras